DanielSanRocha/xatu-observer/README.md

 ```bash
 LOG_LEVEL=trace make test-integration-docker
 ```
+- NUM_THREADS: Number of threads for the service.
 - ROOT_LOG_LEVEL: Control the LOG_LEVEL for all dependencies of the project.
 - MYSQL_HOST: Host for MySQL Database.
 - MYSQL_PORT: Port for MYSQL Database.